 Logo Design Brief — What is It & how to describe a logo?

-Logo design briefs provide the logo designer with the information they need to create your logo.
+Logo design briefs provide the logo designer with the information they need to create your logo and help you better know how to describe a logo design.
 In a brief, you will find the basic information of your business, the preferred design style, the completion deadline, and the budget.